 Next, the city began trying to shut down illegal operators with injunctions.

-In March, 53 illegal dispensaries banded together to file a constitutional challenge, saying closing the operators would breach Canada's Charter of Rights and Freedoms by denying patients access to medical marijuana they purchased at the black-market stores.
+In March, 53 illegal dispensaries banded together to file a constitutional challenge, saying closing the operators would breach Canada's Charter of Rights and Freedoms by denying medical marijuana cardholders access to medical marijuana they purchased at the black-market stores.

 "The City is using legalization to try and impose Prohibition," said Robert Laurie, the lawyer representing the dispensaries.
 The case is set to go before British Columbia's Supreme Court.